 All roofing systems have a limited lifespan.
-For instance, asphalt shingles, the most popular and cost-effective roofing material in the country, usually last 20 years while more expensive roofing materials like late and tile roofs can last at least 50 years.
+For example, asphalt shingles – the most popular and cost-effective roofing material in the country – usually last 20 years, while more expensive roofing materials like slate and tile roofs can last at least 50 years.
 It’s important that homeowners keep a roofing file containing their roof’s maintenance record and date of installation so they can keep track of their roof’s lifespan and know when they need to get a roofing replacement.

 Manufacturers embed granules in shingles to protect them from damaging ultraviolet (UV) rays.
 Some degree of granule loss is expected over the course of the shingle’s lifespan.
 However, as the asphalt shingles approach the end of their lifespan, granule loss increasingly becomes severe to the point where bald patches start to appear on the roof or granules start to accumulate in the gutters.
 Without these UV-resistant granules, it’s only a matter of time until cracks – and subsequently – leaks start to form.